Energy + Climate

 Developing a Science-Based Target

-In 2017, Gap Inc. signed on to the Science-Based Target initiative to align our climate goals with the scientific consensus and core commitment of the Paris Agreement to limit global warming below 2°C. The initiative, a partnership between CDP, WRI, WWF, and the UN Global Compact, includes more than 400 companies.
+In 2017, Gap Inc. signed on to the Science-Based Target initiative (SBTi) to align our climate goals with the scientific consensus and core commitment of the Paris Agreement to limit global warming below 2°C. The initiative, a partnership between CDP, WRI, WWF, and the UN Global Compact, includes more than 400 companies.
 By setting and meeting these goals, we are doing our part to help the world avoid the most dangerous impacts of climate change.

 Our 2020 Scope 1 and 2 GHG emissions-reduction goal was based on science-based methodology.
 To meet the standards of the Science-Based Target protocol, we are also establishing a Scope 3 goal to reduce upstream and downstream emissions, including in transportation and our supply chain.
 We collect environmental data from our finished product (Tier 1) and textile manufacturing (Tier 2) suppliers using the Sustainable Apparel Coalition’s Higg index, a self-reporting tool that evaluates environmental performance and helps identify opportunities for improvement.